-Most people know Rhodium-plating as something that is carried out on white gold jewellery, although it is a process which is also used on high-grade sterling silver jewellery.
+Most people know Rhodium-plating as something that is carried out on white gold jewellery, although it is a process that is also used on high-grade sterling silver jewellery.

 Rhodium plating has a beautiful, bright-white lustre but has many more benefits besides.
-We’ll attempt to cover them in this article.
+We’ll attempt to illustrate all these benefits of rhodium plating in this article.

 What is Rhodium Plating?

 Rhodium is a very hard metal but it’s also brittle and very expensive (even more expensive than gold).
 In fact, Rhodium is the most expensive precious metal.
-Therefore, it is not used to make entire pieces of jewellery from but used, instead, to plating other metals.
+Therefore, it is not used to make entire pieces of jewellery but used, instead, to plate, or encase, other metals.

 Why Do We Rhodium Plate Some Jewellery